 A 17th century castle with a colourful past and an exciting future.
 Built by the Earl of Mar in 1628, it has been hunting lodge, fortress, garrison and family home.

-Local volunteers guide visitors around the castle giving insights into the lives of the Farquharson family, the clan Chief, Captain Alwyne Farquharson, and the wealthy families who have used the castle as their ‘holiday cottage’.
+Local volunteers guide you round this informal castle giving insights into the lives of the Farquharson family, the clan Chief, Captain Alwyne Farquharson, and the wealthy families who have used the castle as their "holiday cottage".

 Entry to all rooms in the castle is up the steep stone staircase so unfortunately if you have mobility problems, the castle is not accessible.
 You are however welcome to sit and enjoy the sunshine (and perhaps a coffee from the shop) in the courtyard or visit the Highland Games display while friends/relatives tackle the stairs.